pfoo360/pfoo360/README.md

 👨‍🎓 Studied Computer Science at Hunter College

-🌱 Currently learning: data analytics/viz, statistics, machine learning, and Python's data libraries (SciKit Learn, Matplotlib, Seaborn, etc.)
+🌱 Currently learning: data analytics/viz, statistics, machine learning, and Python data libraries (SciKit Learn, Matplotlib, Seaborn, etc.)

-✨ When I am not programming I am exploring my other passions, such as 🖌️digital design, 🏋️fitness, and 👔fashion
+✨ When I am not programming I am exploring my other passions, such as: 🖌️digital design, 🏋️fitness, and 👔fashion

 ## 🧰 Languages and tools